mosaic-design-system/docs/src/components/tooltip.md

       ## Tooltip types

-      The **Tooltip** has 8 different beak directions to make sure the content is always clearly connected to its trigger and the content fully visible.
+      The **Tooltip** can point in 8 different directions, depending on the space available.
+Choose a direction carefully to make sure the content is always clearly connected to its trigger and is not covered up by the **Tooltip**.

       | Type | Description                                                                               |